 Nice cream is perfect for kids as there's no added sugar, just a healthy portion of fruit.
 This is particularly useful in our house because our very vocal toddler gets extremely angry if other people are eating ice cream and he isn't!

 Why dessert wraps?

 Wraps for dessert?
-Such a good idea for so many reasons.
+Using flour tortillas, or wraps, for dessert is such a good idea for so many reasons.

 And serving them with nice cream just makes the whole ensemble even better.